ESRS S1 – Own workforce

 Interactions with other ESRS

 The ESRS S1 standard is to be applied with consideration of the ESRS 1 and ESRS 2 standards.
-In addition, the other social standards – ESRS S2, S3 and S4 – should also be applied.
+In addition, the other social standards – ESRS S2 , ESRS S3 and ESRS S4 – should also be applied.

 ESRS S1 disclosure requirements